ericsonga/APCSAReview/_sources/Unit7-ArrayList/2013gridworldQ3A.rst

         /**
          * A Location object represents the row and column of a location
          * in a two-dimensional grid.
-         * The API of this class is testable on the AP CS A and AB exams.
+         * The API of this class is testable on the AP CSA and AB exams.
          */
          class Location implements Comparable
         {